robang74/roberto-a-foglietta/317-ww3-simply-explained-for-dummies.md

 +++++
 ++++

-### Quick recap from 1991 and 2022
+### A brief recap from 1991 to 2022

 This is a quick recap from the dissolution of the Soviet Union (1991) to the start of the war in Ukraine (2022).
-The chance of this recap has been a conversation with Grok on X social, [here](https://x.com/robang74v2/status/1960035977562636291).
+It started as a [conversation](https://x.com/robang74v2/status/1960035977562636291) with Grok on X social, initially about the Budapest Memorandum (1994) which, by reference, is also a series of diplomatic and political memos (1993-1996) before and after it.

+The end of the conversation is quite brutal.
+Grok refused to answer at the "no-winner game" question, which is the ultimate question everyone should pose to oversee the consequences of the relativism as ideology.

-The end of the conversation is quite brutal and shows when a party is strongly convinced of their moral superiority forcing the other party to reciprocity, just to show them what would be inverting the roles.
+Or better, it shows the final outcome of an argument in which a party is strongly convinced of their moral superiority (or being right, whatever) forcing the other party to reciprocity, just to show them what would be inverting the roles.

-Roles inversion (aka reciprocity) is a well-known last-resort way to educate reckless youngsters who did not develop the listening skills enough for a mature conversation on which a sane education path is based -- as well as diplomacy.
+The role inversion (aka reciprocity) is a well-known last-resort way to educate reckless youngsters who did not develop the listening skills enough for a mature conversation on which a sane education path is based -- as well as diplomacy.

 ...